-The most important thing to establish about a design is whether it is a good reflection of the company it represents.
-To do this you need a strong idea of what the characteristics of the brand is.
+The most important thing to establish with a design is whether it is a good reflection of the company it represents.
+To do this, you need a strong idea of what the characteristics of the brand are.

-What follows are the different testing techniques we have toyed with at Headscape.
-This is not a comprehensive list and some we use much more than others.
-However, it should give you an indication of your options.
+What follows are the different testing techniques that I use.
+That is not a comprehensive list, and some I use much more than others.
+However, it should give you some options.

 Each test has its strengths and weaknesses, so a combination is often the way to go.

 The most basic test is a simple A/B test.
-This is ideal when you are not sure of the best approach.
-Sometimes you can go different directions with a design and you are unsure which is best suited.
-In this case a simple A/B test maybe the answer.
+That is ideal when you are not sure of the best approach.
+Sometimes you can go different directions with a design, and you are unsure which is best suited.
+In this case, a simple A/B test may be the answer.

-Normally the A/B test simply involves presenting two designs to a user and asking which they prefer.
-This is perfectly adequate, but you might wish to go a step further.
+Usually, the A/B test involves presenting two designs to a user and asking which they prefer.
+That is entirely adequate, but you might wish to go a step further.

-Instead of asking them which they prefer, show them your list of brand words and ask which they feel best represents the list.
-This moves the conversation on from simple likes and dislikes, to something directly related to your brand.
+Instead of asking them which they prefer, show them your list of brand words and ask which they feel best represents the words.
+That moves the conversation on from simple likes and dislikes to something directly related to your brand.

 The semantic differential survey is a fancy name for a simple idea.

 For example is your design formal or casual, minimal or busy.
-These choices can be either a black and white choices or a sliding scale.
+These choices can be either a black and white choice, or a sliding scale.

 One tip if you go down the sliding scale route.
-Rate using an odd number of options (e.g. One to five instead of one to ten).
-If you pick an even number then users will often pick the middle options (e.g. five).
+Rate using an odd number of options (e.g., One to five instead of one to ten).
+If you pick an even number, then users will often choose the middle option (e.g., five).
 An odd number forces users to lean one way or the other.

 Another approach is to see how well your new design performs compared to the competition.

-In this test you create a grid of your design next to the competitors.
-You then ask the user to pick which site best represents each of the keywords on your list (e.g. which is the most formal, reliable, professional).
+In this test, you display your design alongside the competition in a single place.
+You then ask the user to pick which site best represents each of the keywords on your list (e.g., which is the most formal, reliable, professional).

-This is a great way of seeing whether you are out performing the competition.
+That is an excellent way of seeing whether you are outperforming the competition.
 It also will flag up a common problem where designs within a sector all end up looking the same.
-If users struggle to select one site over another then it is obvious you have not done enough to differentiate yourself.
+If users struggle to select one site over another, then it is obvious you have not done enough to differentiate yourself.

-The final test focuses on that first impression.
-We know that users make judgements about sites in a blink of an eye and so we need to accommodate this.
+The final test focuses on first impressions.
+We know that users make judgments about sites in a blink of an eye and so we need to accommodate this.

-It has been shown that if people have a negative initial impression of a site they are more likely to look critically at it in terms of content and usability.
-It's therefore important that the site makes a good initial impression.
+Research shows that if people have an initial negative impression of a site they are more likely to look critically at it regarding content and usability.
+It's therefore crucial that the site makes an excellent initial impression.